Albert Hein

 PFC Hein returned to active service on March 25, 1942 at Camp Grant, Illinois.
 He was then assigned and trained at Camp Claiborne, Louisiana, and promoted to Corporal, A-Battery, 319th Field Artillery Battalion, June 22, 1942.

-The 319th transferred to Fort Bragg, North Carolina in August 1943, Corporal Hein was assigned as a gun crewman.
+The 319th transferred to Fort Bragg, North Carolina in August 1943, and Corporal Hein was assigned as a gun crewman.

 The 82nd Airborne was deployed to the Mediterranean Theater of Operations and Corporal Hein sailed with the battalion to North Africa arriving in Casablanca May 10, 1943.